 READ NEXT: Best Beach Towns In Australia

-Yamba accommodation is plentiful, with beachy hotels, seaside campgrounds, and caravan parks close to all the attractions.
+Yamba offers multiple options for accommodation, including beachy hotels, seaside campgrounds, and caravan parks close to all the attractions.

 Calypso Holiday Park

-Conveniently located steps from the centre of town, Calypso Holiday Park has something for all visitors.
-It’s set right on the edge of the Clarence River for easy access to everything Yamba has to offer.
+Conveniently located close to the town centre, the Calypso Holiday Park has something for all visitors.
+It’s set right on the edge of the Clarence Coast and provides easy access to everything Yamba has to offer.

 Calypso Holiday Park, Yamba, New South Wales